-- 7. Fit the square end of the jack rod into the square hole of the wheel nut wrench to form a handle. - 8.
-Seat the J-shaped end of the jack rod into the opening of the tire winch.
-Apply pressure to keep the jack rod engaged in the spare tire winch and turn the jack rod counterclockwise to lower the spare tire. - 9.
-Once the spare tire is completely lowered, reach under the vehicle, remove the retainer chain, and carefully slide the tire from under the rear of the vehicle.
-Do not remove the rubber spacer.
+- Fit the square end of the jack rod into the square hole of the wheel nut wrench to form a handle. - 5.
+Seat the T-shaped end of the jack rod into the T-shaped opening of the tire winch.
+Apply pressure to keep the jack rod engaged in the spare tire winch and turn the jack rod counterclockwise to lower the spare tire. - Once the spare tire is completely lowered, reach under the vehicle, remove the retainer chain, and carefully slide the tire from under the rear of the vehicle.